Mom0aut/obsidian-search-everywhere/README.md

 </p>

 This Plugin simulates the Search Everywhere Hotkey from IntelliJ.
-Double Press the SHIFT key to open the Obsidian Search Window.
+Double press the SHIFT key to open the Obsidian search window.

 ## How to use